The Big Balsam Bash at Blickling

 Himalayan balsam (Impatiens glanduliflora) is a large plant native to the Himalayas.
 Its growth is widespread in the northern hemisphere, where it's largely considered an invasive species.

-Himalayan balsam can grow to more than 2 meters in height in a single season and each plant can produce 800 seeds.
-These seeds are dispersed up to 7 meters away from the parent plant, most frequently by humans and animals brushing past the ripe seedpods.
+Himalayan balsam can grow to more than three metres in height in a year and each plant can produce 800 seeds.
+These seeds are dispersed up to seven metres away from the parent plant, most frequently by humans and animals brushing past the ripe seedpods.

 If the seeds land in a stream or river they will be taken downstream, where they will start a new colony, which is one of the reasons why this plant is so difficult to control.